Kong/docs.konghq.com/app/enterprise/0.35-x/deployment/installation/centos.md

 ### Prerequisites

 This installation guide assumes:
-* You have a CentOS 7 system with root access.
+* You have a CentOS 7 system with root equivalent access.
-* You can SSH to that system to configure it.
+* You can SSH to the system.
 * You have basic knowledge of CentOS and can alter the commands below to suit your needs.
 The example commands may not be suitable for you based on your environment and security needs.
         - This is an example only.
 In a production environment, you will want to take additional measures to secure your